-- Females of all ages generally have lower physical activity participation rates than males.
-21 - Females in Ballarat were more likely than males to be sedentary (2.9% versus 1.3%).22 - 81% of Ballarat residents feel safe in the community.23 However, only 29.1% of women in Ballarat feel safe walking alone at night versus 55.7% of men,24 influencing decisions around and timing of physical activity. - In Ballarat, more women than men over the age of 65 require physical support.25 This indicates a need for earlier intervention in the form of physical activity and weight bearing exercise.
+- Females of all ages generally have lower physical activity participation rates than males.20 - Females in Golden Plains were much more likely than males to be sedentary and undertake insufficient levels of physical activity.21 Only 45.6% of the female population are meeting the physical activity guidelines, compared to 69.2% of males.
+This rate is lower than other Central Highlands LGA's and is lower than the state average (45.4%).22 - 81% of Golden Plains residents feel safe.23 However, only 43.4% of women in Golden Plains feel safe walking alone at night versus 78.8% of men,24 influencing decisions around and timing of physical activity. - In Golden Plains, more women than men over the age of 65 require physical support.25 This indicates a need for earlier intervention in the form of physical activity and weight bearing exercise.